An alternative foundation of quantum theory

-A more satisfying explanation of Postulate 3, is to assume some relation between science and religion.
-I know that many scientists are skeptical to such relationships, but here it seems to me to clarify the possible background of quantum theory.
+A perhaps more satisfying background for Postulate 3, is to assume some relation between science and religion.
+I know that many scientists are skeptical to such relationships, but here it seems to me to clarify the possible basis of quantum theory.
 One can simply assume that $\phi$ is known to God, but unknown to us humans.
 This also explains why one can think of a quantum foundation attached to a human observer.
 Presumably, quantum mechanics and its generalizations have existed in some form forever, but human beings only for some million of years.

 As a background for my theory, I assume that God has existed forever, and so have basic physical laws.
 A rather common assumption in various religions is that we humans are created in God's image.
 Thus, in very metaphysical terms, one can simplify a theory of God's mind by a theory of an observer's mind, which is partly done in this article.
-For more on my views on religion and quantum foundation, see [77,80].
+For more on my views on religion and quantum foundation, see [77, 80].

 In general, it should only be noted that $\phi$ is a variable and is not assumed to take any value known to us.
 This is also analoguous to the main assumptions of probability theory, which is based upon functions on a probability space $(\Omega, \mathcal{F},P)$, with no assumption that $\omega\in\Omega$ is known to us.